Daily Houserule tweets: June 2022

 This can be welcome for Ready actions in combat, where players always appreciate more speed and action – i.e., quickly getting past the Ready-type stuff and on with the attacks.

-(But I assume non-combat long actions to already be “all-out”.
+(But I make the assumption that non-combat long actions are already “all-out”.
 No freebie halving of time!
 Rather, interrupting a long action to use defenses should slow the long action, and, depending on the nature of the action, maybe even require rolls to avoid “spoiling” it.)

 Entries by month: